RelievedSnow/Machine-Learning-Project-1/README.md

 # Project 1 : SONAR Rock vs Mine Prediction with Python
 Dataset Link: https://drive.google.com/file/d/1pQxtljlNVh0DHYg-Ye7dtpDTlFceHVfa/view

-# Step 1: Fisrt we importing dependencies
+# Step 1: Importing dependencies.
 * Such as numpy, pandas, train_test_split from sklearn.model_selection, LogisticRegression from sklearn.linear_model and at last accuracy_score from sklearn.metrics.S
 * We use numpy Library for storing values as array, Pandas Library for reading the dataset from .csv file and train_test_split( to split the dataset int training and test data * We use Logistic Regression Model for prediction(rock or mine).
 * We use accuracy_score to check how accurately our model predictes from trained data and test data.